-Rental car reimbursement provides rental car coverage if your car is in the shop for a covered claim.
-If your car breaks down, your insurance likely will not cover a rental car because it’s not a covered claim.
-Coverage for renting a car typically only kicks in when your car is being repaired due to damage from an accident or other covered event.
-Mechanical breakdowns are generally not included as a covered event.
+Rental car reimbursement provides rental car coverage if your vehicle is in the shop for a covered claim.
+If your car breaks down, your rental reimbursement coverage will not cover a rental car because it’s not a covered claim.
+Coverage for renting a car typically only kicks in when your car is under repair due to damage from an accident or other covered event.

-Understanding your auto insurance policy and what’s covered and not covered can help you determine your insurance needs when unexpected issues come up, like having your car break down.
+Understanding your auto insurance policy and what’s covered and not covered under rental reimbursement coverage can help you determine your insurance needs when unexpected issues come up, like if your car is unusable after an incident.

 How does rental reimbursement work?

 Rental reimbursement works like other claims filed with your insurance company.
 When you file a claim for rental reimbursement, your insurer will extend coverage up to your coverage limits.
 With rental reimbursement, your coverage could be a total amount, like $900, or a set amount of $30 a day, and up to $900 total.
 There are different coverage limits for rental reimbursement, so reviewing your coverage options with your insurance agent or company is best.

 - Purchase an endorsement for rental reimbursement.
 In most cases, an endorsement must be added to have rental reimbursement coverage, and it has to be added to each vehicle on your policy.
 Rental reimbursement provides coverage for claims filed under comprehensive or collision.
 Because of this, some insurers require both comprehensive and collision coverage on your policy; others only require comprehensive.
 In cases where your policy only has comprehensive, rental reimbursement would not provide coverage for incidents generally covered under collision since those would also not be covered.

 - File a claim.
 Depending on the insurance company, you can typically do this online, in person, over the phone or on the insurer’s mobile app.